fomightez/fqgrep-binder/README.md

 --------

-## Not about the older fqgrep
+## Note about the older fqgrep

-Because later I noticed there is another fqgrep, I'll point out **this repo specifically uses as soure Fulcrum Genomics' [fqgrep repo](https://github.com/fulcrumgenomics/fqgrep)**.
+Because later I noticed there is another `fqgrep` out there, I'll highlight that **this repo uses as a source Fulcrum Genomics' [fqgrep repo](https://github.com/fulcrumgenomics/fqgrep)**.
-(There is an older `fqgrep` that allows insertions, deletions, and substitutions [here](https://github.com/indraniel/fqgrep).
-It hasn't been updated since 2016, as best I can tell, see [here](https://github.com/indraniel/fqgrep/releases/tag/v0.4.4); I'll refer to it as `indraniel/fqgrep` ot something to that effect to distinguish it.
-As best I can tell, `indraniel/fqgrep` doesn't offer any special handling for paired ends, like Fulcrum Genomics `fqgrep` does.)
+There is an older `fqgrep` that allows insertions, deletions, and substitutions [here](https://github.com/indraniel/fqgrep).
+It hasn't been updated since 2016, as best I can tell, see [here](https://github.com/indraniel/fqgrep/releases/tag/v0.4.4); I'll refer to it as `indraniel/fqgrep` or something to that effect to distinguish it.
+I have it working in MyBinder-served session [here](https://github.com/fomightez/indraniel_fqgrep-binder), if you'd like to try it.
+As best I can tell, `indraniel/fqgrep` doesn't offer any special handling for paired ends, like Fulcrum Genomics `fqgrep` does.